saeyslab/nichenetr/vignettes/parameter_optimization.md

 optimized_parameters = res_job_mlrmbo %>% process_mlrmbo_nichenet_optimization(source_names = source_weights_df$source %>% unique())
 ```

-When you would be interested to generate a context-specific model, it could be possible that you would like to optimize the parameters specifically on your dataset of interest and not on the general ligand treatment datasets (be aware for overfitting though!).
+When you would be interested to generate a context-specific model, it could be possible that you would like to optimize the parameters specifically on your dataset of interest and not on the general ligand treatment datasets (be aware for overfitting, though!).
 Because for your own data, you don't know the true active ligands, you could only optimize target gene prediction performance and not ligand activity performance.
-In order to this, you would need to change the expression settings in the optimization functions such that they include your data and use the function `model_evaluation_optimization_application` instead of `model_evaluation_optimization`.
+In order to this, you would need to change the expression settings in the optimization functions such that they include your data, and use the function `model_evaluation_optimization_application` instead of `model_evaluation_optimization` (define this as the function parameter in `makeMultiObjectiveFunction` shown here above).